wp-plugins/hello-salvador/readme.txt

 == Description ==

-= A very simple way to remember Salvador while working with WordPress :) =
+= A very fancy way to remember Salvador while working with WordPress :) =

 == Installation ==